jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

          0
        )

-  the terminal shows another :doc:`/AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I am not dealing with this part yet but I can assume I would use it soon, change the expected value in the same way and the test passes bringing us back to the unsolved :doc:`TypeError`
+  the terminal shows another :doc:`/exceptions/AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I am not dealing with this part yet but I can assume I would use it soon, change the expected value in the same way and the test passes bringing us back to the unsolved :doc:`/exceptions/TypeError`
-* using what I know, how to ``split`` a string on a delimiter :doc:`method <functions>` and how to index a list, change the duration function to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``
+* using what I know, how to ``split`` a string on a delimiter :doc:`method </functions/functions>` and how to index a list, change the duration function to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``

   .. code-block:: python

     def duration(wake_time, sleep_time):
       return wake_time.split(':')[0] - sleep_time.split(':')[0]

-  the terminal still outputs to show a :doc:`TypeError` for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" the program is currently trying to subtract "01" from "02"
+  the terminal still outputs to show a :doc:`/exceptions/TypeError` for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" the program is currently trying to subtract "01" from "02"
 * I now have the task of converting the string to a number so I can do the subtraction, for this I use the ``int`` keyword which returns an integer for a given value.
 I should add a test to see how it works, change ``test_sleep_duration.py`` and comment out the current failing test

   .. code-block:: python